Los Angeles Dodgers Run Trend

 Los Angeles Dodgers run-trend analysis

-WagerTrend currently reads the Los Angeles Dodgers' run production as heating up: the 5-game scoring average (7.60 runs) has pulled 2.35 above the 20-game baseline (5.25), a sign the offense is producing more than its longer-term norm.
-The current read has held for 4 game-days since the last moving-average crossover.
+WagerTrend currently classifies the Los Angeles Dodgers' run production as range-bound — the model is not flagging a sustained move up or down right now.
+For reference, their latest 5-game scoring average is 3.40 runs against a 20-game baseline of 3.75.
+The current read has held for 0 game-days since the last moving-average crossover.

-Across their last 5 games the Los Angeles Dodgers posted full-game run totals of 15 @ SD, 4 @ SD, 9 @ ATH, 9 @ ATH, 1 @ ATH.
+Across their last 5 games the Los Angeles Dodgers posted full-game run totals of 5 vs KC, 4 vs KC, 4 vs MIL, 3 vs MIL, 1 vs MIL.

 The chart above plots each game's run total against a 5- and 20-game moving-average envelope.
 When the shorter average pulls above the longer one, run production is heating up; when it slips below, it is cooling off.
 This is a descriptive read of past results, not a prediction or a betting recommendation — WagerBird's recommended positions live in the Terminal.